haakoo/Findlay/README.md

 A theme for [Ghost](http://github.com/tryghost/ghost/) based on [Casper](http://github.com/tryghost/casper/) by Håkon K. Olafsen.

+## Easily create Zip-file

+There is a small shell script to help with creating the zip-file you'll need when uploading the theme to Ghost.

+1. Make a 'package-example.json' called 'package-information.json'
+2. Edit the author name, email and url in 'package-information.json'
+3. Run './createZip.sh'

 ## Copyright & License

 Copyright (c) 2013-2015 Ghost Foundation - Released under the MIT License.